Environmental Impact and Carbon Footprint Reduction

 Commitment

-To build employee awareness of resource and energy conservation and to implement effective environmental and resource management system to reduce our environmental and carbon footprint, moving toward a green organization.
+To build employee awareness of resource and energy conservation and to implement an effective environmental and resource management system to reduce environmental impact and carbon footprint, moving toward a green organization.

 Materiality